top of page

 Between 2023 and 2044, Pluto – the planet of death and transformation – journeys through the sign of social change and radical revolutions, inventions, and reinventions, Aquarius.

 This article is the original text I wrote about the history of Pluto in Aquarius back in 2022 which never saw the light of day.
-Back then, I had the plan to analyze the past 3 times that Pluto was in Aquarius (13th-14th century, 16th century, and 18th century) and get a comprehensive picture of how this major, extremely significant astrological event impacted us in the past, which then shows the patterns we can see in the future (and now present moment).
-From that point, I could then add analyses and predictions for life until 2044 and beyond.
-Eventually, I also added the fourth timeframe of Pluto in Aquarius in the 11th century so I could say I’d analyzed the past 1,000 years of this event (and also because I’d stumbled over the East-West Schism and was fascinated).
+Back then, I had the plan to analyze the past 3 times that Pluto was in Aquarius (13th-14th century, 16th century, and 18th century) and get a comprehensive picture of how this major, extremely significant astrological event impacted us in the past, which then shows the patterns we can see for the future (and by now, present moment).
+I also added the fourth timeframe of Pluto in Aquarius in the 11th century to my research after further consideration of the timeframes I would need to use for a comprehensive point of view.
+Upon the foundation of my historical analysis, I then wrote further articles of analyses and predictions for life from 2023 to 2044.
+Originally, I only published a short version of this article and the other pieces that built on this research.

 Writing this piece was incredibly rewarding, especially as this was my first crack at writing/publishing something about astrological events as they were happening in real time.
 What I also learned through this historical exploration was that there were indeed major historical patterns that could show us quite well what to expect from the future, though we’d of course meet the repetition of history within a whole new context – same theme, different expression, so to speak.